CBSE Class 12th Exam Date:17 Feb' 26 - 17 Feb' 26

 The Central Board of Secondary Education (CBSE) follows a 9-point grading system to assign grades to students.
-As per the new CBSE grading system, grades are awarded to students as per their marks in the CBSE 10th and CBSE 12th board exam.
+As per the new CBSE grading system, grades are awarded to students as on their marks in the CBSE 10th and CBSE 12th board exams.
 The CBSE Class 10 assessment scheme consists of 80 marks for theory papers, while 20 marks are reserved for practical/internal assessment work.

 This Story also Contains